-From Oct.
-25 to Oct.
-27, Wagner College hosted an international gathering of scholars for a conference entitled “R.D.
+This weekend — Oct.
+25-27 — Wagner College will host an international gathering of scholars for a conference entitled “R.D.
 Laing in the 21st Century.”
-The symposium, which considhered the impact of the prominent British psychiatrist and theorist, was organized by Wagner psychology professor and psychoanalyst Miles Groth along with former Laing associates Steven Gans and Michael Guy Thompson.
+The symposium, which will consider the impact of the prominent British psychiatrist and theorist, is being organized by Wagner psychology professor and psychoanalyst Miles Groth along with former Laing associates Steven Gans and Michael Guy Thompson.

 Interest in the ideas of R.D.
 Laing (1927-1989) is reviving, especially in the U.K. and U.S. While the conference at Wagner, scheduled for Oct.
 25-27, is the only one in the States, it follows several that have been held in London and Glasgow in recent years.